TheCharlatan/thecharlatan.github.io/_posts/2019-11-28-List-Of-Hardware-Wallet-Hacks.md

 :scroll: Title: OLED screen side-channel vulnerability.
 :nerd_face: Detail: Same as with Trezor, Ledger, Coldcard and BitBox02
 :eyes: Type: Information leak
 :poop: Bug: OLED screens consume power based on number of pixels that are on.
-Keepkey alleges that since they show multiple seedwords at once, the vulnerability does not apply to them.
+Keepkey alleges that since they show multiple seed words at once, the vulnerability does not apply to them.
 :sunglasses: Reporter: Christian Reitter
 :mega: Explanation from vendor: <https://medium.com/shapeshift-stories/shapeshift-security-update-5b0dd45c93db>
 :dart: Explanation from reporter: <https://blog.inhq.net/posts/oled-side-channel-status-summary/>